BanguraAbdul/BanguraAbdul/README.md

 - 👋 Hi, I’m Abdul Bangura
 - 👀 I’m interested in developing applications
-- 🌱 I’m currently studying computer science at the Universit of Makeni (UniMak)
+- 🌱 I’m currently studying computer science at the University of Makeni (UniMak)
-- 💞️ I’m looking forward to meeting new friends and learn
+- 💞️ I’m looking forward to meeting new friends and learn more
 - 📫 You can contact me at 17 Old Lunsar Road Makeni City, Sierra Leone, at gmail abdulbangura023@gmail.com or +23288180366 on WhatSapp

 <!---